 I was surprised to see a picture that my husband took, it almost looks like several cows walked around us, almost as if kind of circled around us.
 (Or maybe they were just watching Argyle’s back, in case we got aggressive!!)
 Most likely, they were just curious, but luckily it was time to leave for our next adventure!

-Check out our family’s favorite Scottish recipes, here.
+Check out our family’s favorite Scottish recipes.